icann/OCTO-TE-labs/DNS 04 - Security.md

 ## Hardening the OS

 First step in any security for applications is a secure operating system.
-Security is build in layers and if the foundations aren't safe, it isvery hard (or impossible) to mitigate that.
+Security is build in layers and if the foundations aren't safe, it is very hard (or impossible) to mitigate that.

 Hardening the OS, starts with making sure that no unneccessary ports are open, ssh only accepts certificates, only users can login (no remote root access) and many other security best practices.
-Hopefully you or your company has already routines in place for hardening your machines.
+Hopefully you or your company already have routines in place for hardening your machines.

 Hardening the OS is beyond this course, but it is the foundation of all further steps.